oleg-gerasimovich/pyspark_bible_word_count/README.md

 # pyspark_bible_word_count
-Python PySpark script to count words in file
+Python PySpark script which counts words in file.

+To run this script you should:
+>- export `JAVA_HOME` environment variable
+>- run bash command `sh run_script.sh` which runs bash script for spark-submit